Horseweed (marestail) – Conyza canadensis

 Flowers and fruit

 Numerous clusters of small, white flower heads are found on many short branches near the top.
-Each seedhead is capable of producing thousands of small seeds; each seed is enclosed in a single-seeded, wind-disseminated fruit.
+Each seedhead can produce thousands of small seeds; each seed is enclosed in a single-seeded, wind-dispersed fruit.

 Reproduction